martel-innovate/ngsi-load-tester/README.md

 NGSI Load Tester
 ================

-This repository provides a simple Docker image that execute load test on Context Broker instance (without any authentication mechanism enabled).
+This repository provides a simple Docker image that execute load test on a [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/) instance (without any authentication mechanism enabled).

+The load tester is based on [artillery.io](https://artillery.io), an easy-to-use load testing toolkit.
+Should you need to customize it, is should not be too difficult ;)

 Image Build
 -----------